wifitanmalo/fame_or_shame/README.md

 > - Percentages must be higher than **0%.**
 > - The sum of percentages cannot exceed **100%**.

 ## Settings

 -------------

-### Minimum and Maximum Grade

-In the attributes of the Subject class, you will find the following variables:
+Below the `+` button of the subject menu, you will find a `@` button that sends you to the settings menu where there will be three text fields.

-    // minimum score to approve
-    public static final double PASSING_SCORE = 3.0, double MAX-SCORE = 5.0;
+### Passing/Maximum score

-You can change them to the grading values used by your institution.
+The first two are for the `passing` and `maximum score`, you can change them to the grading values used by your institution and the program will now work based on those values.

+> [!CAUTION]
+> - Both scores must be **positive doubles**.
+> - The passing score must be **less than or equal** to the maximum score.

 ### Credit Limit

-In the attributes of the SubjectFileHandler class, you will find the following variable:

-    // maximum amount of credits
-    public static final int MAX_CREDITS = 21;

-You can change it to the maximum credit limit used by your institution.
+And below the previous fields you will find the field for the `maximum credits` your institution allows you to enroll in per semester or change it for a much larger number so you can add as many courses as you want.

+> [!CAUTION]
+> - Credits must be a **positive integer.**
+> - Credits must be **less than or equal to 2147483647.**

 ## Author's Note